top of page

 If further time is required, this will be discussed at the initial assessment.
 After the assessment, an autism assessment report with recommendations will be completed.

-A full diagnosis, whether this confirms autism or any other problem, instead or as well as, is discussed in the follow up appointment.
-This appointment is important as there will be discussion regarding evidence based interventions for autism (if this confirmed) and also about any other issues which have been identified through the assessment.
+A full diagnosis—whether confirming autism or identifying other conditions—will be discussed during the follow-up appointment.
+This appointment is important as it provides an opportunity to explore evidence-based interventions for autism (if confirmed) and address any other concerns identified during the assessment.

 We understand that everyone we see has their own unique differences and lifestyle.
-Our aim is to help people understand how their brain works and what they can do to help improve their lives and shine their light.
-There is an emphasis on practical strategies which can be implemented at home and in the education setting.
+Our aim is to hel you understand how your brain works and what you can do to help improve your life.

 All of our clinicians are autism specialists, professional qualified and registered either with the British Psychological Society, General Medical Council or Health & Care Professions Council.